 Pacific salmon migrations through warmer water

-Salmon populations migrate through all of the major river systems on the west coast in an ordered sequence.
-Each population has a characteristic run timing that has evolved over thousands of years to ensure they can reach their spawning grounds in time to produce the next generation.
-Thus spring Chinook salmon that spawn in August enter the Columbia River earliest in the spring.
-The sockeye salmon that spawn two months later enter the mainstem in July, and the steelhead populations that migrate the following spring enter in summer through fall.
+Salmon populations migrate through all major river systems on the West Coast in an ordered sequence.
+Each population has a characteristic run timing that has evolved over thousands of years to ensure that adults can reach their spawning grounds in time to produce the next generation.

-Each population has its own adaptation to the thermal regime it generally encounters.
-Summer steelhead, for example, have plenty of time before they spawn, and they often use cool-water tributaries to avoid high mainstem temperatures.
-However, Snake River spring/summer Chinook and sockeye travel directly to their spawning grounds, and delays to their migration because of high temperature tend to increase their mortality.
+Each Snake River population has its own adaptation to the thermal regime it generally encounters.
+Summer steelhead, for example, have plenty of time before spawning and often use cool-water tributaries to avoid high temperatures in the mainstem river.

 Climate change is happening faster than average rates of evolution.
-Still, strong selection on traits with a large genetic component can cause rapid evolution, as we see in various species3.
+Still, strong selection on traits with a large genetic component can cause rapid evolution, as we see in various species (Crozier and Hutchings 2014).

 Evolution of migration timing

 Salmon are exquisite at sensing their environment and modifying their behavior in response.
 We, therefore, expect many immediate changes in salmon behavior in response to climate change.

 However, some populations will need even more adaptation if they are to persist.
 Salmon vary widely across populations in migration and spawn timing, and these traits are expected to evolve faster than other traits.

 Columbia River sockeye has adapted to rising water temperatures by migrating earlier in summer.
 As shown in the chart, these fish shifted their migration period 11 days earlier from the 1950s (dotted line) to the 2010s (solid line) (Crozier et al. 2011).